 521 Supported address families are (af1, af2, ..., afn)

 Where (af1, af2, ..., afn) are the values of the version numbers of the "next generation" or other protocol families supported.
-IP address noted earlier.
+(Note: it has been suggested that the families could also be represented by ASCII strings.)

 5. Rationale